 - " South Carolina's naloxone access law uses the term "opioid antidote" which is defined as "naloxone hydrochloride or other similarly acting drug approved by the United States Food and Drug Administration for the treatment of an opioid overdose."
 S.C.
 Code Ann. § 44-130-20(7). - " A prescriber may prescribe an opioid antidote by written prescription to any person at risk of overdose, or a caregiver of a person at risk.
 S.C.
 Code Ann. § 44-130-30(A).
 They may also prescribe an opioid antidote to a first responder by standing order.
 S.C.
 Code Ann. § 44-130-30(C).
 The prescriber must provide basic training to the person at risk or the caregiver on dosage and administration of an opioid antidote, overdose prevention and recognition, the importance of calling 911 for medical assistance, and how to care for someone after administering an opioid antidote.
 S.C.
-Code Ann. § 44-130-30(B). - " "Caregiver" means a person who isn't at risk of overdose but may be in a position to assist another person during an overdose.
+Code Ann. § 44-130-30(B).

+- " "Caregiver" means a person who isn't at risk of overdose but may be in a position to assist another person during an overdose.
 S.C.
-Code Ann. § 44-130-20(1).

-- " Pharmacists may dispense an opioid antidote via prescription or standing order or written joint protocol issued by the Board of Medical Examiners and the Board of Pharmacy.
+Code Ann. § 44-130-20(1). - " Pharmacists may dispense an opioid antidote via prescription or standing order or written joint protocol issued by the Board of Medical Examiners and the Board of Pharmacy.
 S.C.
 Code Ann. § 44-130-40(A)-(B).
 Any protocol must at least require that the pharmacist provide overdose information, document the transaction, notify the primary care provider of the person who received the opioid antidote, any training or education the Board of Medical Examiners and the Board of Pharmacy deem necessary for the pharmacist, guidelines for determining who may function as a caregiver, and any other provisions deemed necessary by the Board of Medical Examiners and the Board of Pharmacy.
 S.C.
 Code Ann. § 44-130-40(B).
 See below for more information on South Carolina's joint protocol. - " A prescriber may also prescribe an opioid antidote, directly or by standing order, to a community distributor for distribution to a person at risk of overdose or a caregiver of a person at risk.
 S.C.
 Code Ann. § 44-130-70(A).
 Pharmacists may also dispense to a community distributor pursuant to a prescription or standing order.
 S.C.
-Code Ann. § 44-130-70(B). - "Community distributor" is defined as "an organization, either public or private, which provides substance use disorder assistance and services, such as counseling, homeless services, advocacy, harm reduction, alcohol and drug screening, and treatment to individuals at risk of experiencing an opioid-related overdose."
+Code Ann. § 44-130-70(B). - " "Community distributor" is defined as "an organization, either public or private, which provides substance use disorder assistance and services, such as counseling, homeless services, advocacy, harm reduction, alcohol and drug screening, and treatment to individuals at risk of experiencing an opioid-related overdose."
 S.C.
-Code Ann. § 44-130-20(2). - Hospitals, through an employed health care provider, may also distribute opioid antidotes to people at risk of overdose or a caregiver of a person at risk.
+Code Ann. § 44-130-20(2). - " Hospitals, through an employed health care provider, may also distribute opioid antidotes to people at risk of overdose or a caregiver of a person at risk.
 S.C.
 Code Ann. § 44-130-75(A).
 Hospitals and their employed health care providers who do so are not subject to criminal or civil liability and the health care provider is not subject to disciplinary action by their licensing board.
 S.C.
-Code Ann. § 44-130-75(B). - " A prescriber who issues a prescription or standing order for an opioid antidote, or a pharmacist who dispenses an opioid antidote, is not civilly or criminally liable, and is not subject to professional discipline, for any act or omission.
-S.C.
-Code Ann. § 44-130-30(D); S.C.
-Code Ann. § 44-130-30(D). - " A caregiver, first responder, coroner, deputy coroner or coroner's designee who administers naloxone in good faith to a person experiencing an overdose is immune from civil or criminal penalties.
+Code Ann. § 44-130-75(B). - " A caregiver, first responder, coroner, deputy coroner or coroner's designee who administers naloxone in good faith to a person experiencing an overdose is immune from civil or criminal penalties.
 S.C.
 Code Ann. § 44-130-50(B); S.C.
 Code Ann. § 44-130-60(C); S.C.
 Code Ann. § 44-130-90(C). - " Community distributors are immune from civil or criminal liability as a result of distribution of naloxone.
 S.C.
 Code Ann. § 44-130-70(D).